August Gardening Tips and To-Dos for the Pacific Northwest

 Clean Water Features

-Standing water allows mosquitos to breed so be sure to take some time to clean those dirty bird baths and fountains this month.
+Standing water allows mosquitos to breed, so clean those dirty bird baths and fountains this month.

-In August, it’s important to water your garden regularly, divide daylilies and perennials, plan for the first frost, and prepare for the fall harvest.
+It’s important to water your garden regularly in August, divide daylilies and perennials, plan for the first frost, and prepare for the fall harvest.

 To combat powdery mildew, remove affected leaves promptly, increase air circulation around plants, and avoid overhead watering.
 Applying fungicidal sprays may also help prevent further spread.

-Yes, you can attract garden birds by planting native plants that produce berries or seeds, and by providing bird feeders and bird baths filled with fresh water.
+Yes, you can attract garden birds by planting native plants that produce berries or seeds and providing bird feeders and baths filled with fresh water.

 Regular deadheading of spent blooms, removing faded foliage, and filling bare spots with new perennials will help maintain a vibrant garden appearance throughout late summer.

 Yes, excessive heat can stress plants and lead to wilting or scorching.
-Provide shade for more sensitive plants, mulch to retain soil moisture, and water adequately to counter the effects of extreme heat.
+To counter the effects of extreme heat, provide shade for more sensitive plants, mulch to retain soil moisture, and water adequately.

-A lot is happening in the garden during August in the Pacific Northwest.
-With the right care, your garden can flourish through the summer months and into early fall.
+August is a busy month for Pacific Northwest gardens.
+With the right care, your garden can flourish through the summer and into early fall.

 Keep an eye on water needs during hot weather, divide daylilies and other perennials, plan for the first frost and fall harvest, and take advantage of garden centers to add new plants to your collection.